stat545ubc-2023/collaborative-group2/TEAMWORK.md

 + Submitting this Milestone.

 ## Timing
-+ We will finish all the individual work by September 19, 2023 (11:59 PST).
++ We will finish all the individual work by September 19, 2023 (11:59 PT).
-+ We will finish the markdown formatting and submit the assignment by September 20, 2023 (18:00 PST).
++ We will finish the markdown formatting and submit the assignment by September 20, 2023 (18:00 PT).

 ## Communication
 + GitHub Issues: We will use GitHub Issues to track tasks, report bugs, and discuss feature requests.
 Each team member should check GitHub Issues daily and respond promptly to comments or assignments.